Richard B. Hetnarski

-Richard B. Hetnarski (born May 31, 1928) is a Polish American and a professor emeritus in the department of mechanical engineering at Rochester Institute of Technology.
-He has been an ASME Fellow since 1983 and a New York State Licensed Professional Engineer since 1976.
-He is best known for his contributions to the fields of Thermal Stresses and Themoelasticity.
+Richard B. Hetnarski (May 31, 1928 – June 8, 2024) was a Polish-born American academic and translator who was a professor in the department of mechanical engineering at Rochester Institute of Technology.
+He was an ASME Fellow since 1983 and a New York State Licensed Professional Engineer since 1976.
+He is best known for his contributions to the fields of Thermal Stresses and Thermoelasticity.

 Early life and work

 Richard B. Hetnarski was born in Stopnica, Poland.
-He received an M.S. degree in mechanical engineering at Gdańsk University of Technology in Poland in 1952; an M.S. degree in mathematics at the University of Warsaw in 1960; and a Doctor of Technical Sciences degree at the Institute of Fundamental Technological Research of the Polish Academy of Sciences in Warsaw in 1964, mostly under the tutelage of Professor Witold Nowacki.
+He received a Master of Science degree in mechanical engineering at Gdańsk University of Technology in Poland in 1952; an M.S. degree in mathematics at the University of Warsaw in 1960; and a Doctor of Technical Sciences degree at the Institute of Fundamental Technological Research of the Polish Academy of Sciences in Warsaw in 1964, mostly under the tutelage of Professor Witold Nowacki.
 In his career he concentrated his research on Solid Body Mechanics.

-In Poland, he worked at the Institute of Aviation in Warsaw (1955-1959), and also at the Institute of Fundamental Technological Research of the Polish Academy of Sciences (1959-1969).
-In the years 1964-1965, he held post-doctorate fellowships at Columbia University in New York and at Northwestern University in Evanston, Illinois.
+In Poland, he worked at the Institute of Aviation in Warsaw (1955–1959), and also at the Institute of Fundamental Technological Research of the Polish Academy of Sciences (1959–1969).
+In the years 1964–1965, he held post-doctorate fellowships at Columbia University in New York and at Northwestern University in Evanston, Illinois.

 Immigration to the United States

-In 1969, he and his family emigrated from Poland to the United States, and he became Visiting Associate Professor in the Department of Theoretical and Applied Mechanics at Cornell University in Ithaca, New York, for the year 1969-1970.
+In 1969, he and his family emigrated from Poland to the United States, and he became Visiting Associate Professor in the Department of Theoretical and Applied Mechanics at Cornell University in Ithaca, New York, for the year 1969–1970.
 He became a United States naturalized citizen in 1974.
-From 1970 until 1998, he held positions in the Department of mechanical engineering at Rochester Institute of Technology, first as New York State Science and Technology Foundation Distinguished Visiting Professor (1970-1971), then as Professor (1971-1992), and finally as James E. Gleason Professor (1992-1998).
-Since 1998, he has been Professor Emeritus.
+From 1970 until 1998, he held positions in the Department of mechanical engineering at Rochester Institute of Technology, first as New York State Science and Technology Foundation Distinguished Visiting Professor (1970–1971), then as Professor (1971–1992), and finally as James E. Gleason Professor (1992–1998).
+He became a professor emeritus in 1998.

 In 1979, he held a summer faculty fellowship at the NASA Lewis Research Center in Cleveland, Ohio.
-Then, in September, 1979, he taught a UNESCO sponsored course at the International Centre for Mechanical Sciences (CISM) in Udine, Italy.
+Then, in September 1979, he taught a UNESCO sponsored course at the International Centre for Mechanical Sciences (CISM) in Udine, Italy.
 Subsequently, he became a NASA employee as an aeronautical engineer, and worked at NASA in Cleveland until the end of January 1980.
 Later, he spent five months as Visiting Professor at the University of Paderborn in Germany.